thomascjw30/Operationalizing-ML-Pipeline/README.md

 ## Screen Recording
 <a href="https://youtu.be/m30BxWEmqU8">Here</a> is a screen recording of a quick walk through of the consumption of this ml pipeline

+## Futre Improvements
+- Data imbalance - given the dataset is highly skewed, it may improve the model to either undersample or oversample to make the feature variables more evenly distributed
+- Use pipelines to automate the whole workflow from data prep, to ML tasks and deployment
+- Adjust the exit criterion time from 1 to a few hours to see if accuracy rates/models improve (at the cost of more processing resource/longer processing time)